Storidge/cio-faq/troubleshooting.md

 3. Create a join-token and add the new node.
 Ensure that the new node has a Storidge software release that matches the cluster.

+### This system is not registered with an entitlement server.
+You can use subscription-manager to register.

+**Error message:** This system is not registered with an entitlement server.
+You can use subscription-manager to register.

+If you are running Centos 7.9 and see this error, the is likely because the subscription manager setting is enabled.
+In file '/etc/yum/pluginconf.d/subscription-manager.conf', change the setting `enabled=0`.
+Run the installation again.

+If you are running RHEL and do have a subscription manager, please follow the instructions from Red Hat to enable the entitlement server.